plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 ## Recommended github steps prior to the inclusion of a new dataset
 1) Fork this github repo into your own github space

-2) Clone the forked repo onto your local machine e.g. git clone git@github.com:TESTgroup-BNL/gsti.git
+2) Clone the forked repo onto your local machine <br>
+    e.g. git clone git@github.com:TESTgroup-BNL/gsti.git

     OR

     e.g. gh repo clone TESTgroup-BNL/gsti

-3) Define the upstream repository e.g. git remote add upstream git@github.com:TESTgroup-BNL/gsti.git
+3) Define the upstream repository <br>
+    e.g. git remote add upstream git@github.com:TESTgroup-BNL/gsti.git

-4) Ensure you are starting with the "main" branch in your cloned repo and make sure its up to date: e.g. git checkout main && git pull upstream main
+4) Ensure you are starting with the "main" branch in your cloned repo and make sure its up to date <br>
+    e.g. git checkout main && git pull upstream main

-6) Create a new branch and give it a descriptive branch name e.g. git checkout -b <branchname>
+6) Create a new branch and give it a descriptive branch name <br>
+    e.g. git checkout -b branchname

 7) Work on your branch, commit changes, keep a changelog

-8) Push this branch to your github space e.g. git push origin <branchname>
+8) Push this branch to your github space <br>
+    e.g. git push origin branchname

 9) Submit a pull request

-10) After the PR is merged, delete the branch on github and locally e.g. git push origin --delete <branchname>
+10) After the PR is merged, delete the branch on github and locally <br>
+    e.g. git push origin --delete branchname <br>

+    and then to delete local branch <br>

-    e.g. git branch -D <branchname>
+    e.g. git branch -D branchname

 ## Creation of a Dataset folder